utec/geofrontend-server/README.md

 - Static server for your builded assests from any framework like vue, angular, react. etc
 - Forget about security when your are developing in any javascript framework, because the **geofrontend server** will manage it.
 - By default, **basic authentication** is ready to use.
 - How to keep one javascript build across several environments?
 Let me think..
-Yeah **geofrontend server** will pubish and **/settings.json** http endpoint with custom configurtion for your web.
+Yeah **geofrontend server** will publish and **/settings.json** http endpoint with custom configuration for your web.

 # Modes

 In order to publish your static assets, you could choose one of these modes:

-- GeoFrontend server as npm module
+**GeoFrontend server as npm module**

-- GeoFrontend server as standalone
+**GeoFrontend server as standalone**

-# Geofront server as npm module
+# Geofrontend server as npm module

 Just add the dependency: